European Arrest Warrant RSS

 It came into force on 1 January 2004 and is founded on the principle of direct contacts between the judicial authorities.

 While the EAW provides an efficient way to extradite suspects in a border-free EU, there is room for improvement in its operation with a view to continuing to build mutual confidence in the EU countries' judicial systems.

-Guaranteeing fair trials
+Guaranteeing fair trials and fundamental rights

 This includes measures setting out common rules in the EU on: